lwjglgamedev/lwjglbook-bookcontents-leg/chapter13/chapter13.md

 }
 ```

-As you can see we still have a the old method that renders the a ```Mesh``` taking into consideration that we have only one GameItem (this will may be used in the HUD, etc.).
-The new method renders a list of GameItems and receives as a paremeter a ```Consumer``` (a function, this uses the new functional programming paradigms introduced in Java 8), which will be used to setup what’s specific for each GameItem before drawing the triangles.
-We will use this to set up the model view matrix, since we do not want the ```Mesh``` class to be coupled with the uniforms names and the parameters involved when setting this up.
+As you can see we still have the old method that renders the a ```Mesh``` taking into consideration that we have only one GameItem (this may be used in other cases, this is why it has not been removed).
+The new method renders a list of GameItems and receives as a parameter a ```Consumer``` (a function, that uses the new functional programming paradigms introduced in Java 8), which will be used to setup what’s specific for each GameItem before drawing the triangles.
+We will use this to set up the model view matrix, since we do not want the ```Mesh``` class to be coupled with the uniforms names and the parameters involved when setting these things up.

 In the ```renderScene``` method of the ```Renderer``` class you can see that we just iterate over the Mesh map and setup the model view matrix uniform via a lambda.